takugian/quick-tutorials-with-aws/s3/bucketnotification/README.md

 # bucketnotification

-This project creates:
-- A S3 bucket with SQS notification;
-- A S3 bucket with Lambda notification;
+This project creates a S3 bucket with SQS notification and Lambda notification.

 ## Helpful links